Our brand is one of the most recognised and well-loved in the country.

 View the list of product names and trade marks owned by Ordnance Survey Limited.
 These trade marks (and other elements of our brand) may only be used with our permission.

-View our style guide (PDF).
-This sets out information on how and when our customers need to use copyright and other IP acknowledgements.
-It also includes a specific set of branding guidelines on how Licensed Partners may promote the use of OS data in their products or services.
+We have a specific set of co-branding guidelines on how Licensed Partners may promote the use of OS data in their products or services.
 These ensure that the quality of our joint partnerships and the data we share, is endorsed in a way which we can all be proud of, whilst at the same time protecting Ordnance Survey Limited’s intellectual property rights.